ViaCZT/AndroidApp_Echo361/items/report.md

 2. [Privacy-Block] (medium) Teachers can block the forum, that is, change the visibility of this forum so that students cannot see it while teachers still can.
    * Class ForumTotalActivity, lines of code: 114-123, 168-178
-   * Additional description: To activate block function,first click block button then choose the post.
+   * Additional description: To activate the block function, first click Block button then choose the forum to change its visibility.

 **Feature Category: Peer-to-Peer Messaging**